 Finally, by betting the turn you also get value from 2-pair hands, which are more likely to call the turn due to their ability to make a full-house on the river.

 So, during your next session don’t just commit to playing TAG poker.
 Instead, remember to analyze every situation independently, and ask yourself, ‘does this spot require aggression or passivity?’

 Until next time—best of luck!

-(Note: Want to learn the methods behind Doug Polk & Ryan Fee’s success?
+Note: Want to learn the methods behind world-class poker players’ successes?
 The Poker Lab is exactly what they would teach their younger selves, if they could send info back in time.
-Click here or below to learn more)
+Click here or below to learn more!

 Read more from this article series:

 - Ryan Fee plays some low stakes fast-fold poker in part 1 of Dissecting the Lab

 - Part 2 features 3 Concepts Every Aspiring Pro Needs to Know, including overbetting!

 - In part 3, Doug Polk demonstrates How to Make Winning Adjustments in Low Stakes Games.

 - Go back to the top of part 4 on tight-aggressive poker strategy.